Import Market Values / Account Numbers

 For a market value to be imported, all gift identifiers (Trust ID, Gift Key, Account 1, or Account 2) supplied on the line must match the corresponding values in a gift record in GiftWrap.
 Also, the market value date in the import file must be greater than the market value date currently stored for the gift.
 Import Market Values will import market values only from those lines in the import file that meet these criteria.

-The column headers in the Import Market Values file can use any names you want, but should relate well to the field they label.
+When importing market values: the column headers in the import file can use any names you want, but should relate well to the field they label.
 For example, use a header such as TrustID to label the Trust ID field.
 You can use uppercase or lowercase letters in the column headers.
 As with all records in the file, each header must be separated by a comma.

 Each line of the import file must be laid out as follows: